-Based on the impairment indicators analysis The Group together with independent experts carried out the impairment test of property, plant and equipment and intangible assets of EGRES-1.
+The Group together with independent experts carried out the impairment test of property, plant and equipment and intangible assets of EGRES-1.

 We received, inspected and evaluated the model used by management's experts to assess the impairment of assets and assessed the methodology and the main assumptions used in the model, and their consistency with the budgets and business plans, external information and our expertise, taking into account the specifics of the industry.
-We due to significance of their carrying value, as engaged our valuation experts to form our conclusion in relation to the assumptions and methodology used for impairment assessment.
+We engaged our valuation experts to form our conclusion in relation to the assumptions and methodology used for impairment assessment.